 - Secondly, all fundamental rights which were reduced into meaningless versions of the Constitution were now again given their full life and enforcement by reverting Article 44 of the Constitution to its original position of 1972.

-- Thirdly, the independence of judiciary specially the constitutional status and sanctity of the Supreme Court was restored.
-Though the unhealthy provisions introduced by the 4th Amendment relating to appointment of judges were left untouched, the provisions for security of tenure which is the first and the most important condition of independence of judiciary was restored by providing a healthy device of Supreme Judicial Council.
+- Thirdly, the independence of judiciary specially the constitutional status and sanctity of the Supreme Court were restored.
+Though the unhealthy provisions introduced by the 4th Amendment relating to the appointment of judges were left untouched, the provisions for the security of tenure which is the first and the most important condition of independence of the judiciary was restored by providing a healthy device of Supreme Judicial Council.
 Moreover, in respect of control including the power of posting, promotion and grant of leave and discipline of the subordinate judges and magistrates which was vested absolutely.
 In the President under the 4th Amendment, it was provided that the President should exercise that control in consultation with the Supreme Court.
-Thus constitutional aspect of independence of both higher and lower judiciary was restored.
+Thus the constitutional aspect of independence of both higher and lower judiciary was restored.

 - Fourthly, the undemocratic provisions of absolute veto power of the President introduced by the 4th Amendment were abolished.
 Thus the democratic principle of check and balance between the President and the parliament particularly in the matters of law-making was restored.

-- Fifthly, insertion of the provision of referendum in respect of certain important provisions of the Constitution is a healthy one.
+- Fifthly, insertion of the provision of the referendum in respect of certain important provisions of the Constitution is a healthy one.
 Because it now provides a check on the parliament to make any abrupt but fundamental change in the Constitution overnight as was done by the 4th Amendment.
-Now a party even with two-thirds majority in the parliament will have to think twice before making a fundamental change in the Constitution.
+Now a party even with a two-thirds majority in the parliament will have to think twice before making a fundamental change in the Constitution.

 Demerits of the Amendment: